A Local’s Guide to Travel in the Algarve, Portugal

 The lovely historic center of Tavira Portugal seen from a viewpoint across town.

-Tavira’s quiet atmosphere and rich history are the perfect getaway!
-The Roman bridge and the remains of a medieval castle are the most visited landmarks.
-Yet, you shouldn’t miss the Igreja da Nossa Senhora das Ondas or the Convento da Nossa Senhora da Graça.
+Tavira’s quiet atmosphere and rich history make for the perfect getaway!
+The Roman bridge and the remains of a medieval castle are the most visited landmark, but you alsoshouldn’t miss the Igreja da Nossa Senhora das Ondas or the Convento da Nossa Senhora da Graça.

 14. Cacela Velha